apache/mxnet/docs/tutorials/basic/symbol.md

 ### Variable Sharing

-Sometimes we want to share the contents between several symbols.
-This can be simply done by bind these symbols with the same array.
+To share the contents between several symbols, we can bind these symbols with the same array as follows:

 ```python
 a = mx.sym.Variable('a')